Linseed Oil

 In the kitchen

-Because of its particular flavor and since it is not very resistant to oxidation, linseed oil is not widely used in the kitchen.
-In India, however, it is commonly used for cooking and frying.
-Otherwise it is used in combination with mustard seed oil, peanut oil, or coconut oil.
-In Lusatia especially and in Silesia, this oil is used in foods containing milk, such as quark with potatoes, cucumber salad or sour herring in cream sauce.
-The layer of oil keeps the foods with dairy from becoming sour too quickly, which is especially practical during the summertime.
-Beyond this, linseed oil can also be used in vegetable dishes and with crudités.
+Because of its special taste and because it is not very stable against oxidation, the use of flaxseed oil in cooking is rather low.
+In India, however, it is used more often for cooking and frying.
+Otherwise it is also found in combination with mustard, peanut or coconut oil.
+And in Lusatia and Silesia in particular, this oil is used in dishes containing milk, such as curd cheese with potatoes, cucumber salad or sour herring in cream sauce.
+The milk dishes do not become sour so quickly due to the oil layer, which is particularly practical in summer.
+It can also be used with vegetable dishes and raw vegetables.

 In folk medicine